MariaLundgren/frozan/README.md

 feel overloaded with content for the users.

 ### 2 Scope

-This project priorities the most important features needed for the website and more features could be added later, like the ones that was not in the need to do in the viability/feasibility diagram in the strategy section.

 Site owners’ goal: To create an online presence and inform about the company, the product, and location.